opensumi/docs/docs/develop/basic-design/core-modules.en.md

 ├── decoration                    # Used to manage and register decorations except the editor, such as decorations of the Git state in the file tree view
 ├── editor                        # Providing editor and group editor operations and relevant management functionalities for Upper-level packaging module of Monaco Editor
 ├── electron-basic                # The custom feature in the Electron base，including the basic implementation of the Welcome interface
-├── explorer                      # Providing a basic view container for FileTree, to be dicarded.
+├── explorer                      # Providing a basic view container for FileTree, to be discarded.
 ├── express-file-server           # OpenSumi built-in static resource server，mainly providing functions including extension resource reading
 ├── extension-manager             # Built-in extension installation, management and other functions
 ├── extension-storage             # Providing storage-related VS Code APIs to manage extension-related storage